Donald Trump, Melania Trump Sleep In Separate Bedrooms, Living A Fake Marriage?

-On March 17, first lady Melania Trump dressed in a belted custom Alice Roi coatdress, Gianvito Rossi stilettos and Gucci sunglasses, walked across the White House lawn with her husband and POTUS, Donald Trump.
-With the press watching them, the 46-year-old reached for her husband’s hand as the photographers took pictures of them boarding Marine One, which whisked them away to the Trump’s Palm Beach estate to celebrate their son, Barron’s birthday.
+On March 17, First Lady Melania Trump, dressed in a belted custom Alice Roi coatdress, Gianvito Rossi stilettos, and Gucci sunglasses, walked across the White House lawn with husband and POTUS Donald Trump.
+With the press watching, the 46-year-old reached for her husband’s hand as the photographers took pictures of them boarding Marine One, which whisked them away to Trumps’ Palm Beach estate to celebrate their son Barron’s birthday.

 According to Us Weekly, an inside family source stated that Melania allegedly doesn’t keep it a secret how miserable she feels in her marriage.